kernel-install — Add and remove kernel and initrd images to and from /boot

 system-supplied executables with a local file if needed; a symbolic link in

 executable entirely.
-Executables must have the extension ".install
+Executables must have the extension ".install"; other extensions

 are ignored.